holdenk/spark-flowchart/docs/details/write-fails.md

 Write failures can sometimes mask other problems.
 A good first step is to insert a cache or persist right before the write step.

-Iceberg table writes can sometimes fail after upgrading to a new version as the partioning of the table bubbles further up.
-Range based partioning (used by default with sorted tables) can result in a small number of partions when there is not much key distance.
+Iceberg table writes can sometimes fail after upgrading to a new version as the partitioning of the table bubbles further up.
+Range based partitioning (used by default with sorted tables) can result in a small number of partitions when there is not much key distance.

 One option is to, as with a manual sort in Spark, add some extra higher cardinality columns to your sort order in your iceberg table.